Joelg96/joelgoode-dev.com/README.md

 ## Overview

-This is my portfolio website which contains my contact info, resume, and examples of different projects.
+This is my portfolio website which contains my contact info, CV, and examples of different projects.
-The included projects include Data analysis, Java programming, web development, and UX/UI design.
+The projects include Data analysis using Python and various libraries, Java, and web development using React, Bootstrap, and more.

 ## Usage